Fresh Start

 The Relief

 I made myself a promise (I do that a lot) to put things away at the end of the working day.
-I now schedule myself some tidy up time.
+I schedule myself some tidy up time.
 Only five minutes or so, to sort myself out and clear my rubbish up.
+I kept one of the cubbies empty so I can put my WIP (work in progress) in it when I’m done for the day.

-Now, one of the cubbies is always empty so I can put my WIP (work in progress) there when I’m done for the day.
 The room has stayed spotless for over a week now.
-Patterns are in folders, alphabetically, divided by project.
+My patterns are in folders, divided by project and filed on a shelf.
 My hooks are in a holder waiting for a new job.
 I’m not counting any chickens (or sheep) but I’m also not planning to go back to the bad old days anytime soon.
 As much as random, casual and creative are great.
-Organised, systematic and planned is working for me.
+It seems that organised, systematic and planned is working out better .
 Only took me 45 years to work that out!

 I did some things right